In the guide

 Allergen-free requests

-You must provide accurate allergen information but you have no legal obligation to provide allergen-free food.
+You must provide accurate allergen information, but you have no legal obligation to provide allergen-free food.
 If a customer requests that a dish be made without allergens you can say no.

-If powdered allergenic ingredients are being used it may not be possible to prevent contamination.
+If powdered allergenic ingredients are being used, it may not be possible to prevent contamination.
 This is because traces of the allergen can become suspended in the air and settle on food, clothing, utensils, etc.

-If you are not completely confident that you can produce an allergen-free meal, you should refuse the request.
-If your customer were to suffer an allergic reaction after eating a meal you claimed was free of the allergen in question, you will be liable for criminal offences and potential civil action; in the most extreme cases, the customer could die.
+If you are not completely confident that you can produce an allergen-free meal, you must refuse the request.
+If your customer were to suffer an allergic reaction after eating a meal that you claimed was free of the allergen in question, you will be liable for criminal offences and potential civil action; in the most extreme cases, the customer could die.

 Preventing contamination